modelscope/FunClip/README.md

                        --output_file './output/res.mp4'
 ```

+## On Going

+- FunClip will support Whisper model for English users, coming soon.

 ## Community Communication
 If you encounter problems in use, you can directly raise Issues on the github page.